hajimes/mmh3/paper/paper.md

 `mmh3` has been published under the MIT License, an OSI-approved permissive open-source license.

-As of Sep 1, 2024, `mmh3` was being downloaded more than 4 million times per month, and it ranks as the 973th most downloaded PyPI package (of around 566,000 projects), showing that only 0.17% of the remaining packages in the PyPI ecosystem are more popular [@hugo_van_kemenade_2024_13624792].
+As of September 1, 2024, `mmh3` was being downloaded more than 4 million times per month, and it ranks as the 973th most downloaded PyPI package (of around 566,000 projects), showing that only 0.17% of the remaining packages in the PyPI ecosystem are more popular [@hugo_van_kemenade_2024_13624792].
-According to PePy, as of Sep 1, 2024, the total downloads of this library exceeded 130 millions.
+According to PePy, as of September 1, 2024, the total downloads of this library exceeded 130 millions.

 Libraries and organizations that directly use `mmh3` include